Go to content

 Choosing the right charcoal

-While barbecuing is a popular summer activity every year, controversy about the potential risks associated with charcoal cooking regularly resurfaces.
-On the other hand, poor-quality charcoal that disintegrates quickly and doesn't get hot enough turns your BBQ party into a mission impossible if you want to grill your food properly.
+While the barbecue is a hit during the summer season each year, controversies concerning the potential risks associated with charcoal cooking regularly resurface.
+On the other hand, poor quality charcoal, which disintegrates quickly and does not heat up sufficiently, transforms its BBQ party into an impossible mission to succeed in grilling its food properly.
 Types of charcoal, essential criteria to observe, possible risks and how to avoid them?
-We take a look.
+Let's take stock.

-In general, any material in flame can be carcinogenic due to polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amino acids (HCAs): two molecules formed at very high temperatures.
-In particular, they can be formed when food comes into direct contact with flames.
-Inhaled or ingested, these toxic molecules are carcinogenic.
-However, if a few safety rules are observed, the risk is very low.
-Several studies on the subject, conducted by the French National Agency for Food, Environmental and Occupational Health and Safety (Anses), have shown that the risk of overexposure to these molecules is "quite limited".
+Generally speaking, any burning material can be carcinogenic because of polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amino acids (HCAs): two molecules formed at very high temperatures.
+They can form in particular during direct contact of food on the flames.
+Inhaled or ingested, these toxic molecules are then carcinogenic.
+However, if we respect some safety rules, the risk is then very low.
+Several studies on this subject, carried out by the National Agency for Food, Environmental and Occupational Health Safety (Anses), have shown that the risk of overexposure to these molecules is "quite limited".

-To avoid the formation of these chemical compounds, food should be placed at a reasonable height (around 10cm) from the fire, so that cooking is achieved by the heat of the embers and not the flames.
+In order to prevent these chemical compounds from forming, the food must be placed at a reasonable height (about 10cm) from the fire, so that the cooking is carried out by the heat of the embers and not by the flames.
 The temperature should then be around 220°.

-Charcoal can be made from different types of wood, and charcoal plays a vital role in cooking, just as it does in barbecuing.
-If you want to smoke your food with Kokko, follow our practical guide!
+The charcoal can be made from different types of wood, and it goes without saying that the wood plays a vital role in cooking, just as it does when smoking on the barbecue.
+If you want to smoke your food on the Kokko, follow our practical guide!

 1 - A purified charcoal

-To make sure you're buying quality charcoal, it's best to opt for purified charcoal rather than ordinary charcoal.
-It will then be purer, i.e. it will contain as little organic matter, moisture and tar as possible, and its combustion will therefore be much better.
-Its carbon content must be over 80%.
-To be sure, just take a look at the markings on the pack.
+To ensure you're buying quality charcoal, it's best to choose refined charcoal rather than ordinary charcoal.
+It will then be purer, meaning it will contain as little organic matter, moisture, and tar as possible, resulting in much better combustion.
+Its carbon content must be greater than 80%.
+To be sure, just take a look at the information on the package.

-What's more, the larger the pieces, the less dust they contain and the easier they are to light.
+In addition, the larger the pieces, the less dust they contain and the easier they will light.

 2 - Hardwood or softwood?

-To grill vegetables, fish, tender meats or vegetable substitutes if you're preparing a vegetarian barbecue, it's best to opt for charcoal made from soft wood, which lights more easily and rises to a higher temperature.
-These types of coals are sold by the liter.
+For grilling vegetables, fish, tender meats, or plant-based substitutes if you're preparing a vegetarian barbecue, it's best to opt for charcoal made from softwood, which will light more easily and reach high temperatures quickly.
+These types of charcoal are sold by the liter.

-If you want to grill larger pieces, for longer cooking times, or in larger quantities, charcoal made from hardwood is particularly recommended.
-They may be harder to light, but they will heat longer.
-These types of hardwood coals are sold by the kilo.
+If you want to grill larger pieces for longer cooking times, or in larger quantities, charcoal made from hardwood is particularly recommended.
+It may be more difficult to light, but it will heat for a longer time.
+These types of hardwood charcoal are sold by the kilo.

-Generally speaking, to be sure of choosing quality charcoal, it's best to opt for charcoal stamped "restaurant quality charcoal" or "artisan charcoal for grilling".
+Generally, to ensure you choose a quality charcoal, it is best to look for charcoal stamped "restaurant quality charcoal" or "artisanal barbecue charcoal."

-Finally, be careful about the origin of the charcoal you buy.
-Charcoal from abroad is often linked to major problems, such as deforestation and labor exploitation.
-Choose charcoal from France first and foremost.
-What's more, some brands even sell charcoal "from sustainably managed French forests".
-To help you make the right choice, two labels ensure that the wood used is sustainably exploited: FSC and PEFC.
+Finally, be mindful of the origin of the charcoal you buy.
+Charcoal from abroad is often linked to significant issues such as deforestation or labor exploitation.
+Prioritize charcoal from France.
+In addition, some brands even sell charcoal "from sustainably managed French forests."
+To make the right choice, two labels ensure that the wood used is sustainably sourced: FSC and PEFC.

 It is perfectly possible not to use charcoal for your barbecue.
 Alternative fuels are available on the market.
 These include coconut shells, vine shoots, corn cobs and olive pomace.
 More environmentally friendly, they will also add flavour to your grills, although they will not last as long as wood thistle.

-Now that you know which charcoal to choose for your next BBQ party, get up to speed by discovering the food trends for 2020 !
+Now that you know which charcoal to choose for your next BBQ party, get up to date by discovering the food trends for 2020 !